 While the Dissertation Committee should be an important source of advice and aid to the student, it is not responsible for the final quality of the dissertation.
 Its responsibility is to see that the candidate does the best possible job within a reasonable period of time, and then to decide, after discussions with the candidate, whether the dissertation should be laid before a University Committee for evaluation.

 - Final Doctoral Examination

-The dissertation committee must be convinced of the quality and acceptability of the dissertation before approving its submission to the External Examiner, which begins the process of its submission for public examination to the University Thesis Examining Committee.
+The Dissertation Committee must be convinced of the quality and acceptability of the dissertation before approving its submission to the External Examiner, which begins the process of its submission for public examination to the University Thesis Examining Committee.
 The final examination of the dissertation by the University Thesis Examining Committee is not a mere formality.
 Candidates may be asked to undertake revisions, or the dissertation may be rejected at this stage.
 For further information on the composition of the University Thesis Examining Committee and the results of examinations see the Faculty of Graduate Studies document "The Final Oral Examination: Guide for Doctoral Candidates."
 Candidates should acquaint themselves with the submission procedures and technical requirements for formatting of theses.
 These requirements are listed in the Faculty of Graduate Studies document "Dissertation and Thesis Preparation."
-In addition to the one original copy of the dissertation presented to the Faculty of Graduate Studies, an additional hardbound copy in maroon must be deposited at the History Department office.

 - Resource Link: Final Doctoral Examination Guide